canjs/canjs/guides/getting-started-tutorial/routing.md

 What if we don't want one of our Application State's properties to serialize to a route?
 What if you want to change the way the value of the attribute is serialized?
-This is where the serialize attribute of a property declared by the define plugin comes into play.
+This is where the `serialize` attribute of a property declared by the `define` plugin comes into play.

-Open up your application, select a restaurant from the drop down list, then click the “Place My Order!” button.
+Open up your application, select a restaurant from the drop down list, then click the "Place My Order!" button.
 You should see something similar to the following in your URL bar:

 ![](../can/guides/images/9_routes_and_serialization/NastyUrlBar.png)

-That's not pretty and not very useful.
-We don't want the confirmation or menu attributes to serialize.
+That's not pretty, and not very useful.
+We don't want the `confirmation` or `menu` attributes to serialize.
 It's easy to change this behavior.
-Open up `app` and edit the Application State object as follows:
+Open up `app.js` and edit the Application State object as follows:

 First, let's update the setter so that we can change restaurants by typing